leezhongjun/dotfiles/README.md

 2. In the search bar, type `gfx.webrender.all` and set it to `true`.
 3. In the search bar, type `media.ffmpeg.vaapi.enabled` and set it to `true`.
 4. In the search bar, type `toolkit.tabbox.switchByScrolling` and set it to `true`.
-4. In the search bar, type `browser.zoom.siteSpecific` and set it to `false`.
+5. In the search bar, type `browser.zoom.siteSpecific` and set it to `false`.
+6. In the search bar, type `layout.css.devPixelsPerPx` and set it to `1.0`.

 #### Nvidia settings